Captain Marvel (Marvel Comics): Phyla-Vell

-The fourth Captain Marvel is Phyla-Vell, Genis-Vell's younger sister.
-She was created by Peter David and Paul Azaceta in Captain Marvel vol. 5 #16 (Jan.
-2004).
-Her name is a taxonomical pun on the part of writer Peter David.
-Phyla is created when Genis, an only child, recreates the universe and, in doing so, creates various anomalies which result in his mother being restored to life and his sister coming into existence.
+The fourth Captain Marvel is Phyla-Vell.
+Created by Peter David and Paul Azaceta, the character first appeared in Captain Marvel vol. 5 #16 (November 2003).

+Phyla-Vell is the sister of Genis-Vell.
+She is created when Genis, an only child, recreates the universe and, in doing so, creates various anomalies which result in his mother being restored to life and his sister coming into existence.
 She is last seen romancing Moondragon.

 Phyla-Vell appears in the Annihilation event, fighting alongside Nova's United Front in an effort to stop the destructive armies of Annihilus.
-She becomes the new Quasar after the original one is killed by Annihilus.
+She becomes the new Quasar after the original, Wendell Vaughn, is killed by Annihilus.

 Phyla has superhuman strength.
 She can fire energy blasts, fly, and act like an "energy sponge", absorbing any energy attacks directed at her and returning them as energy blasts.
 Phyla also has cosmic awareness and is a proficient fighter.

-Phyla later became an avatar for Oblivion and renamed herself Martyr.
-She died to save her comrades in the Guardians of the Galaxy.
+Phyla later becomes an avatar for Oblivion and renames herself Martyr.
+She is later killed rescuing the Guardians of the Galaxy, and has remained dead since.

 Khn'nr

-The fifth Captain Marvel is Khn'nr, who first appeared in Civil War: The Return (March 2007).
+The fifth Captain Marvel is Khn'nr.
+Created by Paul Jenkins and Tom Raney, the character first appeared in Civil War: The Return (January 2007).

 He is a Skrull sleeper agent who is bound with Mar-Vell's DNA to lock itself into Mar-Vell's form and given technological replicas of the Kree Nega-Bands.
-However, his mental conditioning was botched, causing Khn'nr's personality to be erased leaving the Mar-Vell persona dominant.
-Though part of the Secret Invasion, this Marvel decides to fight against the invading Skrulls.
-As of now, he is apparently dead.
+However, his mental conditioning was botched, causing Khn'nr's personality to be erased, leaving the Mar-Vell persona dominant.
+Though part of the Secret Invasion, Khn'nr decides to fight against the invading Skrulls, during which he is nearly killed.

 Noh-Varr

+The sixth Captain Marvel is Noh-Varr.
+Created by Grant Morrison and J.G.
+Jones, the character first appeared in Marvel Boy #1 (August 2000).

-As part of the Dark Reign storyline Noh-Varr joined the new team the Dark Avengers using the alias Captain Marvel.
-He first appears in Marvel Boy #1 (Aug.
-2000).
+As part of the Dark Reign storyline, Noh-Varr joined the new team the Dark Avengers, using the alias Captain Marvel.
 He subsequently quit the team upon discovering they were all villains, at which point he was contacted by the Supreme Intelligence, given a copy of the original Captain Marvel's Nega Bands, and told he should take his place as the Kree's protector of Earth.
 This led to Noh-Varr taking the new code name Protector.
 Noh-Varr currently goes by the codename Marvel Boy, the name he uses when he joins the Young Avengers and works alongside the Inhuman Royal Family.